lale-help/lale-help/README.md

 If the spec only fails in CircleCI, use their "Rebuild with SSH" feature (alternate option of the 'Rebuild' button on the build page) to inspect the state of the CI server online.
 If you can't get them to run, set `:ci_ignore`on the it block to ignore the spec only in CI.

-Try overloading the system with other processes / endless loops to slow down the Rails application and force timing errors.
+Try overloading the system with other processes (endless loops) to slow down the Rails application and thus reproduce the timing issues more often.

 Review the test, application code and setup thoroughly.
 Sometimes you have a piece of code that returns variable results (options in a select field ordered differently, etc.)

+Insert a `sleep 2` before the command that fails.
+When you're sure that's the issue, convert it to a `wait_for_$element_name$` [command to be more robust](https://github.com/natritmeyer/site_prism#waiting-for-an-element-to-exist-on-a-page).
+It waits for the  element to show up on the page.
+Don't leave `sleep`commands in the code, as they slow down the spec execution and are never 100% reliable, as the wait times for something to happen can be unpredictable, especially when specs are parallelized on a machine.

 ### Running tests faster